Poetry slam: Format

-In 1998, spoken word poet Emanuel Xavier created the House of Xavier and the Glam Slam, an annual downtown arts event staged at the Nuyorican Poets Cafe (and later at the Bowery Poetry Club).
+In 1998, spoken word poet Emanuel Xavier created the House of Xavier and the Glam Slam, an annual downtown arts event staged at the Nuyorican Poets Cafe.
 The fusion of ball culture and poetry slam competitions featured four open categories such as Best Erotic Poem in Sexy Underwear or Lingerie, Best Verbal Vogue and Best Love Poem in Fire Engine Red (alternately Best Bitter Break Up Poem in Blue).
 Winners of each category received a trophy and went on to compete for the Grand Prize title of Glam Slam Champion.
 The annual competition was first held in New York City and then London until 2010.

-Poetry Slam, Inc., holds several national and international competitions, including the Individual World Poetry Slam, the National Poetry Slam and The Women of the World Poetry Slam.
-The current (2013) IWPS champion is Ed Mabrey.
-Ed Mabrey is the only three-time IWPS champion in the history of the event.
-The current (2013) National Poetry Slam Team champions are Slam New Orleans (SNO), who have won the competition for the second year in a row.
-The current (2014) Women of the World Poetry Slam Champion is Dominique Christina.